jheddings/gh-cli/README.md

 # gh-cli #

-A basic Docker image for running `gh` in CI environments.
+A basic Docker image for running the GitHub CLI (`gh`) in CI environments.

 ## Usage ##